top of page

 Certified Teacher of the Alexander Technique, ACAT NYC 2018

 James studied violin performance at Montclair State University, the Universität für Musik und darstellende Kunst in Graz, Austria, and Ithaca College.
-While in Ithaca, he completed long-term Suzuki teacher training (Books 1-10) with Carrie Reuning-Hummel and licensed as a Body Mapping Educator in 2014.
+While at Ithaca, he completed long-term Suzuki teacher training (Books 1-10) with Carrie Reuning-Hummel and was licensed as a Body Mapping Educator in 2014.
 In 2018, James finished the three-year teacher certification program at the American Center for the Alexander Technique in New York City.

 bottom of page